smarthomeaf/nspanel-shaf/README.md

 Any information and/or code found here is used on your own risk.

 ## Installation
-1. Prepare the NSPanel for flashing (see MarkWattTech Video https://youtu.be/p-AK4o5jOSI).
-2. Install and configure ESPHome.
+1. Install and configure ESPHome.
 Make sure to use the new ESPHome from teh ESPhome repo (https://esphome.io/changelog/2022.2.0.html) rather than Community Repo.
-3. Download the ESPHome sketch and adjust to your needs.
-Flash it to the NSPanel.
+3. Prepare the NSPanel for flashing (see MarkWattTech Video https://youtu.be/p-AK4o5jOSI).
+4. Ensure that the ESPhome Secrets are configured with
+5. Flash the NSPanel with **nspanel.yaml**.
 Pay special attention to the _tft_url_ parameter and ensure it is accessible by the NSPanel.
-Use the nspanel.yaml "as is" for instalation.
+Use the **nspanel.yaml** as is" for instalation.
+We will edit in a bit.
-4. Download the HMI.tft file and save it to the _tft_url_ location.
+6. Download the **HMI.tft** file and save it to the _tft_url_ location.
-5. Add the unit to Home Assistant through the ESPHome integration.
+7. Add the unit to Home Assistant through the ESPHome integration.
-6. Run the _esphome.nspanel_upload_tft_ service from Home Assistant.
+8. Run the _esphome.nspanel_upload_tft_ service from Home Assistant.
 This will download the HMI to the NSPanel.
 Please note that this will block the ESPHome connection during the update.
 Follow the progress on the HMI screen.
 When the HMI is installed, reboot the unit.
-7. Use steps in the Configuration Section below to customize what is being displayed in the LCD
+9. Use steps in the Configuration Section below to customize what is being displayed in the LCD

 ## Configuration
 - In the ESPHome Addon Edit the NSPanel Device